Security guidelines

 3. You can create a separate account for each entity to access the eBMC system.
 Assign the appropriate role to each account.
 From the ASMI GUI, go to Security and access > User management.

-4. Use a strong password for each account.
+4. Use a strong and unique password for each account.
 From the ASMI GUI, go to Security and access > User management.

 6. Keep the Intelligent Platform Management Interface (IPMI) service of the eBMC system in its default disabled state.
 The IPMI interface has security vulnerabilities and is deprecated.
-Alternatively, you can use the Redfish interface.
 From the ASMI GUI, go to Security and access > Policies > IPMI.
 For more information, see Risks of using IPMI on IBM Power systems.
+Instead of using the IPMI, you can manage the system by using DMTF Redfish APIs.

 7. Create an HTTPS server site-identity certificate and install it onto the eBMC system.
 From the ASMI GUI, go to Security and access > Certificates > HTTPS Certificate.